The 8 Best Student Flutes

 video play icon

 This wiki has been updated 33 times since it was first published in October of 2016.
 If you’re looking for a new or replacement instrument, perhaps for a budding musician in your family, something from our selection of flutes should fit the bill nicely.
 Each is designed to be easy to hold and play, which helps students transition from beginner to accomplished performer.
 While a good model isn't cheap, we've focused on quality options from reputable manufacturers.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Yamaha YFL-222